ahmadnassri/action-dependabot-auto-merge/docs/README.md

 ### Configuration file syntax

-Using the configuration file `.github/auto-merge.yml`, you have the option to provide a more fine-grained configuration.
+Using the configuration file _(specified with `config` input)_, you have the option to provide a more fine-grained configuration.
 The following example configuration file merges

 - minor updates for `aws-sdk`
 - minor development dependency updates